microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/developer-guide.md

 [^Top](#contents)

+***

 ## Flows
+There are six flows in this solution.
+They are designed to run sequentially (hence the numbering).
 [^Top](#contents)
 ### 01 - SPO - When Audio File Uploaded to SPO - Copy to Azure Blob
 [^Top](#contents)